There really is nothing better than homemade breads. Try this harvest season twist on the traditional flatbread squash.

 And as a bonus did you know Za’atar, included in this recipe, is healthy for you?

 - It assists digestion and prevents the chances of allergic reactions.

 - The mixture of Za’atar, honey and boiling herb treats whooping cough, stomach problems, and sore throats.

-- It refresh mood, stimulates brain and improve memory.
+- Helps refresh mood, stimulates brain and improve memory.

-- It acts as anti-inflammatory properties which help to cure psoriasis and eczema.
+- Acts as anti-inflammatory properties which help to cure psoriasis and eczema.

 - 3/4 cup warm water

 - 1 tsp salt